cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

     var onChainTrace []Hop
-    // we are the source if the packets were prefixed by the sending chain if isTracePrefixed(packet.sourcePort, packet.sourceChannel, token) {
+    // we are the source if the packets were prefixed by the sending chain
+    // if the sender send the tokens prefixed with their channel end's identifiers
+    // then we are receiving tokens we previously had sent to the sender
+    // thus, we are receiving the tokens as a source zone if isTracePrefixed(packet.sourcePort, packet.sourceChannel, token) {
       // since we are receiving back to source we remove the prefix from the trace onChainTrace = token.trace[1:]